Entry from Cecie Martins dream journal, October

 Youth will pass away

-Then what will they say about me?
+what will they say about me?

 When the end comes I know